• Skip to main content

 I also want to give you a brief recap of the vegetables that your chinchilla should not have.

-Here is that quick list of vegetables that we discussed previously that your chinchilla should never have:
+Here is that quick list of vegetables that you are better off not feeding your chinchilla.

 • Cucumbers